morete/kubevirt-basics-training/content/en/docs/scaling-vms/vm-images.md

         storage: 6Gi
 ```

-Create the DataVolume with the following command
+Create the DataVolume with the following command:

 ```bash
 kubectl apply -f  {{% param "labsfoldername" %}}/{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}/dv_fedora-cloud-base.yaml --namespace=$USER
 ```

-This will download the container disk `{{% param "fedoraCloudCDI" %}}` and store it in a pvc named `fedora-cloud-base`.
+This will download the container disk `{{% param "fedoraCloudCDI" %}}` and store it in a PVC named `fedora-cloud-base`:

 ```bash
 kubectl get datavolume --namespace=$USER
 ```

-Will result in something like:
+This will result in something like this:

 ```bash
 NAME                PHASE             PROGRESS   RESTARTS   AGE fedora-cloud-base   ImportScheduled   N/A
 ```

-and when the import process is completed
+Note the `Succeeded` phase when the import process is completed:

 ```bash
 NAME                PHASE       PROGRESS   RESTARTS   AGE fedora-cloud-base   Succeeded   100.0%                105s
 ```

-with the following command, you can verify the existence of the PVC, containing the imported images.
+With the following command, you can verify the existence of the PVC which contains the imported images:

 ```bash
 kubectl get pvc --namespace=$USER